VedikaJoshi25/EC2005-Data-Analytics-and-Modelling-Summative-Assignment_-2302614_Vedika-Joshi/README.md

 **Repository Link:** https://github.com/VedikaJoshi25/EC2005-Data-Analytics-and-Modelling-Summative-Assignment_-2302614_Vedika-Joshi/blob/main/Summative_Assessment_2302614_Vedika_Joshi_.ipynb

-This repository contains the Jupyter Notebook analysis for the EC2005 Data Analytics and Modelling Assignment at the University of Winchester, under the supervision of Dr. Sakib Anwar.
-The analysis uses Lending Club data (10,000 loans) to investigate the determinants of interest rates in the consumer credit market.

 ## Overview

 The analysis is carried out entirely in Jupyter Notebooks.
 The project is divided into the following parts: